En Español

 Somali Bantu Community Association

-Support to create resources and educational materials to increase land access for BIPOC and immigrant farmers in Maine, including land access one-pagers translated in French, Somali, and Maay Maay; a series of land access videos; and educational information for landowners working with BIPOC and immigrant farmers.
+Somali Bantu Community Association’s mission is to provide vital transitional services, advocacy, and food production that empowers members of the refugee community to uphold cultural identity and economic well-being to thrive in their new life here in Maine.
+Wildseeds Grant funds support creating resources and educational materials to increase land access for BIPOC and immigrant farmers in Maine, including land access one-pagers translated in French, Somali, and Maay Maay; a series of land access videos; and educational information for landowners working with BIPOC and immigrant farmers.

 New Orleans, LA